 - Ten minute walk from city centre

-The Desklodge is a mixture of a playground and a creative workspace bringing to life that work hard play hard attitude.
-It’s quirky decor includes a tree in the middle of the event space, a Doctor Who phone box which leads to a quiet, no phone calls and no meetings, space and a plush hotdesk area with silk lined walls.
-With hotdesks ranging from £10 to £150 a month and fixed desks for £260, this is hot property in a location close to Temple Meads train station and a 5 minute walk to the city centre.
+The Desklodge is a mixture of playground and workspace bringing to life that work hard play hard attitude.
+It’s quirky decor includes a tree in the middle of the event space, a Doctor Who phone box which leads to a quiet, no phone calls and no meetings space as well as a plush hotdesk area with silk lined walls.
+This is hot property in a location close to Temple Meads train station and a 5 minute walk to the city centre.

 Community type: Startups, freelancers, creatives

 - Pay by the hour memberships

 - Free 2 day trial